WalletScrutiny/WalletScrutinyCom/_android/com.cryptology.android.md

 The app allows the purchase, selling and exchange of various cryptocurrencies.
 Purchase options include: Visa, Mastercard, Boleto, Loterica, Deposit Express & EU Online Banking Payment.

-It supports many cryptocurrencies including: BTC, ETH, BCH, LTC, XRP, XLM and ZEC.It also supports DeFi tokens.
+It supports many cryptocurrencies including: BTC, ETH, BCH, LTC, XRP, XLM and ZEC.
+It also supports DeFi tokens.
 Anonymous transactions is a feature that they claim to make trading more profitable and easier.
 Perhaps the most notable indicator for a custodial service is their usage of cold storage.

 > Maximum security by storing assets in a cold wallet